aidanschang/Video-Search-API/README.md

 ## Structures

-App.js is my main file which passes four different props to its children.
-I use async term-submit to obtain the response from youtube API and used *renderedList* function to map *VideoItem* from the response, then I evoke *renderedList* to return a list of videos *VideoList* to be displayed.
-A "ready to play video" called *VideoDetail* is then extracted and displayed as the main video.
+App.js is my main file which passes four different props to its children and I used async term-submit to obtain the response from youtube API.

+I have a list of searched videos displayed on the right side of the App.
+I used *renderedList* function to map *VideoItem* from the response, then I evoke *renderedList* to return a list of *VideoItems* into a *VideoList* to be displayed.

+On the left side of the App, A state called *selectedVideo* is defaulted to be the first video of a searched list of videos on the App.js file.
+The *selectedVideo* state is then passed down to *VideoDetail* function through props and rendered the video player, title, and description.
+Finally, it returns the *VideoDetail* back to App.js.

 In this project, I heavily rely on Semantic UI for formatting the video list, text format, and grids.
 With that, restricted class names are implemented.
 Lastly, I also set some default search parameters to make the whole App a bit more intuitive.